midudev/pruebas-tecnicas/pruebas/01-reading-list/monkig/README.md

 _I still working on the app_

 This repository contains a technical test implemented with React and Vite.
-It was created as part of the first test of the technical tests page by [Pruebas tecnicas page](https://pruebastecnicas.com/), a project by [Midudev](https://twitch.tv/midudve)
+It was created as part of the first test of the technical tests page  [Pruebas tecnicas page](https://pruebastecnicas.com/), a project by [Midudev](https://twitch.tv/midudve)

 ## Purpose
 The purpose of the test is to display available books that the user can view, create a reading list for the user allowing them to move books between the reading list and available books, filter books by category, synchronize state, persist data, and deploy to a free hosting platform (Vercel)